-It is preferable if you would see Father Hughes after mass or telephone, rather than email.
-Email is less than satisfactory when communicating particularly with regard to something so important and personal.
+It is preferable if you would see Father Doyle after mass.
+Email is less than satisfactory when communicating particularly with regard to something so personal and important.

 When choosing Godparents for your child, please note that at least one Godparent must be a Catholic who has been confirmed.
 It is permissible for additional Godparents to be members of another Christian Church.
-It is not appropriate to choose non-Christians as Godparents.
+It is not appropriate to choose people who are not baptised as Godparents.

 FUNERALS are always an emotional time for families.
 It is important as a parish community that we share in showing compassion and providing a dignified funeral mass, that is the hope of every baptised Christian.

 Readers at a funeral Mass must be familiar with the Catholic Church’s teaching and a member of the believing Catholic community.